 First, we must verify the premise underlying the expectation of racial diversity effects: that race shapes the preferences individuals bring to the deliberation.
-To that end, we regress each juror's pre-deliberation preference on the juror's race and other individual demographics.
-We use OLS and cluster standard errors by jury.
-As seen in Table 1 Column 1, POC jurors indeed prefer higher punitive damages.
-This individual race effect is larger than any other demographic variable, including gender, age, education, and income level.17 That the effect of being a POC as opposed to White juror is much larger than that of being high as opposed to low income is especially notable given the redistributive dimension of civil suits against corporations.
+To that end, we regress each juror's predeliberation preference on the juror's race and other individual demographics.
+We use ordinary least squares (OLS) models and cluster standard errors by jury.
+As seen in table 1 column 1, POC jurors indeed prefer higher punitive damages.
+This individual race effect is larger than any other demographic variable, including gender, age, education, and income level.15 That the effect of being a POC as opposed to White juror is much larger than that of being high as opposed to low income is especially notable given the redistributive dimension of civil suits against corporations.
 This pattern of results justifies our focus on race and racial diversity in this setting.

 Next, we must verify that jury racial composition does not predict the preferences of jurors before any deliberation has occurred.
-This placebo test ensures that any effects of racial composition on post-deliberation preferences are caused by the exchange between the jurors, not from unob-
+This placebo test ensures that any effects of racial composition on postdeliberation preferences are caused by the exchange between the jurors, not from unobserved confounders.
+As column 2 of table 1 shows, racial composition indeed has no effect where it should not.16 Before group interaction, then, POCs tended to prefer more punitive verdicts against corporate defendants.
+In addition, the number of POCs in a jury had no effect on predeliberation preferences.